 Go On, Tell Us What You Think!

 Did we miss something?
 Come on!
-Tell us what you think about our article on what is a value proposition in the comments section.
+Tell us what you think about our article in the comments section.